-In 2022, IRGC and invited authors produced papers about specific emerging technologies, where concerns of environmental sustainability may manifest when those technologies reach deployment, and instruments or approaches to identify and address potential adverse consequences on the environment early in the design process.
+In 2022, IRGC invited authors to produce papers about specific emerging technologies, where concerns of environmental sustainability may manifest when those technologies reach deployment, and instruments or approaches to identify and address potential adverse consequences on the environment early in the design process.

-- Risk governance of emerging technologies: Learning from the past (Rainer Sachs)
+- Learning from the past.
+Risk governance of emerging technologies: Learning from the past (Rainer Sachs)

 - Gene drives.
-Gene drives: Environmental impacts, sustainability, and governance (Jennifer Kuzma, North Carolina University)
+Gene drives: Environmental impacts, sustainability, and governance (Jennifer Kuzma, North Carolina State University)

 - Chemicals.
-Smart materials and safe and sustainable-by-design — a feasibility and policy analysis (Steffen Hanssen and Freja Paulsen, Danish Technical University, and Xenia Trier, University of Copenhagen)
+Smart materials and safe and sustainable-by-design — a feasibility and policy analysis (Steffen F. Hansen and Freja Paulsen, Danish Technical University, and Xenia Trier, University of Copenhagen)